Definition of Cycle Counting

-Difference Between Cycle Counting and Physical Inventory in Oracle Apps
+Difference between Cycle Counting and Physical Inventory in Oracle Apps

-- Scheduling: Scheduling cycle counting is possible while scheduling physical inventory is not possible
+- Scheduling: Scheduling cycle counting is possible, while scheduling physical inventory is not possible

-- Disruption: During counting the stack is visible in the system if the cycle counting is implemented but it is not the case when implementing physical counting
+- Disruption: During counting, the stack is visible in the system if the cycle counting is implemented, but it is not the case when implementing physical counting

-- Transaction Freezing: Inventory undercounting can be transacted upon in cycle counting while this is not the case with physical counting
+- Transaction Freezing: Inventory undercounting can be transacted upon in cycle counting, while this is not the case with physical counting

-- Quick: In organizations that can’t manage perpetual inventory, the periodic system is followed, however, it is highly time-consuming, therefore, Cycle counting speeds up the process.
+- Quick: In organizations that can’t manage perpetual inventory, the periodic system is followed; however, it is highly time-consuming.
+Therefore, Cycle counting speeds up the process.

 - Cost-Effective: As a perpetual inventory system requires proper accounting and bookkeeping, therefore, the method is very costly as it requires a skilled workforce and also expensive software.
 On the other hand, the cycle counting approach can be achieved through a lesser costly workforce by providing proper training.

 - Doesn’t Cause Disruption: In the case of periodic inventory management, the daily working is stopped during the period when counting takes place.
-This doesn’t happen in case of cycle counting as the process is broken into parts and conducted department wise and not for all the inventory together.
+This doesn’t happen in the case of cycle counting as the process is broken into parts and conducted department wise and not for all the inventory together.

-- Less Accurate: As this method relies on sampling, it is not completely accurate and before achieving the desired level of accuracy, several iterations of counting are required, which might not give the required result on completion.
+- Less Accurate: As this method relies on sampling, it is not completely accurate, and before achieving the desired level of accuracy, several iterations of counting are required, which might not give the required result on completion.

-- Procedure to Be Followed: Initially, when the cycle counting is implemented, the beta and pilot testing needs to be thorough and rigorous so that proper sampling technique is defined because if this is flawed, cycle counting will not give proper results.
+- Procedure to Be Followed: Initially, when the cycle counting is implemented, the beta and pilot testing needs to be thorough and rigorous so that a proper sampling technique is defined because if this is flawed, cycle counting will not give proper results.

 This is a guide to Cycle Counting.
-Here we also discuss the introduction and several types of cycle counting process along with benefits and disadvantages.
+Here we also discuss the introduction and several types of cycle counting processes along with benefits and disadvantages.
 You may also have a look at the following articles to learn more –